dltj/dltj-blog/content/2020-11-04-election-reflection.md

 The early setup started at 6 o'clock.
 I was so anxious to get it right that the day before I took the printout of the polling room dimensions from my VLM packet, scanned it into OmniGraffle on my computer, and designed a to-scale diagram of what I thought the best layout would be.
 The real thing only vaguely looked like this, but it got us started.
-{% include image.html
-  wpsrc="2020/2020-11-04-location-layout.png"
-  caption="What I imagined our polling place would look like" alt="A schematic showing the voting position and the flow of voters through the polling place." width="524"
+{{ image(width="524", localsrc="2020/2020-11-04-location-layout.png", caption="What I imagined our polling place would look like", alt="A schematic showing the voting position and the flow of voters through the polling place.") }}
-%}

 We could set up tables, unpack equipment, hang signs, and other tasks that don't involve turning on machines or breaking open packets of ballots.
 One of the early setup tasks was updating the voters' roster on the electronic poll pads.